 In November 2012, The University Senate approved a plan that current General Education policies be revised to establish a required first-year writing seminar, Writing and Critical Inquiry (WCI).
-This seminar replaces the current lower-division Writing Intensive requirement for students matriculating in Fall 2013 and thereafter.
-Students must satisfactorily complete the seminar with a grade of C or higher or S.
+This seminar, U UNI 110, replaces the current lower-division Writing Intensive requirement for students matriculating in Fall 2013 and thereafter.

 Approved WCI and WCI- equivalent courses have characteristics so that students will:

 - Gain an understanding of writing as a vehicle for inquiry and a rhetorical act

 - Produce a variety of texts in common college-level forms and demonstrate the ability to revise and improve those texts

 - Understand and learn to apply the conventions of academic writing

 - Practice all aspects of writing as a process, including invention, revision, editing, and peer review